skipgaribaldi/invariant-derivations/README.md

    * inv-fund-reps.magma = compute the minimum value of the trace (somewhat easier than all critical values) for a fundamental representation, assumed to be of G2, F4, or E8, may fail for other groups
       * inv-F4.magma = use the above to compute the minimum of the trace on all fundamental representations of F4
       * inv-F4.out = output of the above
-      * inv-E8.magma (omitted): substitute E8 in for F4 in inv-F4.magma to compute fundamental reps of E8
+      * inv-E8.magma = substitute E8 in for F4 in inv-F4.magma to compute fundamental reps of E8
    * E8-M.magma = contains some data for E8.
 This can be recomputed using routines from inv, but it takes a little over 6 minutes on my laptop
    * xx-M.magma = same but for the compact group of type xx